 The public can keep oils and chemicals out of local streams by utilizing and supporting local toxic drop-off sites, maintaining vehicles to reduce leaks and never pouring any materials down a storm drain.

 Just like any other tool or appliance, a septic tank needs to be maintained to function properly.
 A septic tank allows solids, greases, and liquids to separate in the tank.
 Bacteria break down the solids and the liquid is treated as it moves into the absorption field.
-A properly working septic tank shouldn’t release anything that’s harmful to you or the environment.
+A properly working septic system shouldn’t release anything that’s harmful to you or the environment.

 There are many options for reducing the impact of livestock on water quality.
 The most efficient way to improve water quality is to block animals from directly accessing streams, rivers, and other water bodies.
 Livestock trample the stream bank and deposit feces, allowing higher E. coli levels.
 Limit access with fences and provide alternative drinking water sources.
 If you pasture livestock, consider creating a rotational grazing system that reduces pasture erosion and allows the vegetation time to grow.
 For other ideas more specific to your facility, contact your local Soil and Water Conservation District [PDF].